elasticpath-edu/katacoda-scenarios/epcc-flows/epcc-flows-intro-json/step9.md

 }
 ```

-If you don't get the results as expected, trace back all the steps to verify that you didn't miss any step.
+If you don't get the results as expected, trace back all the steps to verify that you didn't miss any.

 You can also verify the following from the **Dashboard** tab: